matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 ### Membership change to `invite`

-The knock has been accepted by someone.
+The knock has been accepted by someone in the room.

-This user must have the power level to perform invites.
+The user who is accepting the knock must have the power level to perform invites.
 The user's homeserver will then send an invite - over federation if necessary - to the knocking user.
 The knocking user may then join the room as if they had been invited normally.

 The accept a knock, the client should call [`POST /_matrix/client/r0/rooms/{roomId}/invite`](https://matrix.org/docs/spec/client_server/r0.6.1#post-matrix-client-r0-rooms-roomid-invite)